greatericontop/weaponmaster/FEATURES.md

 ## Weight

 Weight represents how much work you've done during the fight.
-Up to 1,375 weight can be dropped per fight, and it is used to determine loot.
+Up to 1,375 weight can be obtained per fight, which is used to determine loot.

 | **Action**    | Weight | Maximum |
 |---------------|--------|---------|